Chamshron/Chamshron/README.md

 ### Hi there 👋

 Emma Cameron 👩🏻‍💻

-Junior Software Developer with a IT Customer Support background.
+A career-channging Junior Software Developer with a background in IT Customer Support.

 <!--
 **Chamsron/Chamsron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.